 My first time making vegan corn chowder came out even better than I expected!
-Sure, nothing bad can really happen when you mix sweet corn with potatoes in a hearty bowl (honestly, potatoes in anything is never bad).
-Despite my lack of cooking lately thanks to this transition into grad school life, I’ve still got some skills in the kitchen when it comes to cooking meals.
+Although, nothing bad can really happen when you mix sweet corn with potatoes in a hearty bowl (honestly, potatoes in anything is never bad).
+Despite my lack of cooking lately thanks to life being busy, I’ve still got some skills in the kitchen when it comes to cooking meals.
 Let’s not talk about baking, though… that’s a different story.

-I know the purpose of this website is to share recipes with you that you can follow, but my style of cooking is actually quite different.
+Although the purpose of this website is to share recipes with you that you can follow, truthfully my style of cooking is actually quite different.
 I have an idea of what I want to make, but I just go with the flow during the process.
-I really only measure things out so I can post the recipes here.
-Cayden gets so annoyed with me when he asks how long to roast or sauté a certain vegetable, and I say, “I don’t know, just keep an eye on it.”
+Typically I only measure things out so I can post the recipes here, and anytime someone asks me “how long should I roast this vegetable” I always respond with “I don’t know, keep an eye on it.”

 My friend Haley calls this “intuitive cooking,” a term I really like.
 It empowers you to make the decisions to fit your own preferences and what you have available.
 It’s great to know cooking skills, like how to make quinoa or roast broccoli, and follow recipes, but I really encourage you to break the rules a little bit and explore!

-For this vegan corn chowder, I looked at some standard recipes for corn chowder and used the basic ingredients in my recipe (onion, carrots, celery, potatoes, corn).
-Then I improvised from there: I wanted it to be a creamy chowder, so I added a blended cashew/corn “cream.”
-I wanted to give it some Colorado flare so I added a can of green chiles!
+For this vegan corn chowder recipe, I looked at some standard corn chowder recipes and used the basic ingredients in my version (onion, carrots, celery, potatoes, corn).
+Then I improvised from there: I wanted it to be a creamy vegan corn chowder, so I added a blended cashew and corn “cream” and made sure to take my time sautéing my base of veggies.

+Every good soup starts with cooking down an aromatic base of veggies.
+It’s a super important step to build flavor and ultimately make a creamy soup.
 Of course, I used my favorite Pompeian Smooth Extra Virgin Olive Oil to sauté all of the vegetables until tender.
-I used a couple heaping tablespoons to add extra creaminess and richness to the corn chowder!
+I used a couple heaping tablespoons to add extra creaminess and richness to the vegan corn chowder!

 I picked up my bottle of Pompeian Smooth Extra Virgin Olive Oil (and all of my other beloved Pompeian products, like their Organic Extra Virgin Olive Oil Spray and Organic Balsamic Vinegar) at my local Target.
 I’ve also seen them at Walmart!
 I love brands that are accessible and affordable.
 Check the Pompeian store locator!